 “The Sect were the first band in the newly formed Ivan Birchall Agency.
 Very soon many others followed – the bands you have referenced in your web pages.
 For some time we kept on getting bigger better gigs where we shared the stage with many local bands, including the Elcort, two members of which I became very friendly with.
 I found that I had more musical affinity with these guys, drummer Paul Nichols and keyboard player Ken Craddock.
 (Ken went on to bigger things in London with Ginger Baker’s band Airforce and then on to being a highly regarded session player, with people like George Harrison, Van Morrison and many others.)
 I left the Sect and formed a new band with Ken Craddock and Paul Nichols called the New Religion.
 As a personal footnote to all this, Ken and I remained great friends, both of us moved to London, he in 1968, me in 1969.
 He helped arrange and play on my album “Anything For A Laugh” for Transatlantic Records in 1971.
 He was best man at my wedding, and sadly was killed in a road accident in Portugal in 2002.”

 “Anything For A Laugh” failed to win critical acclaim and establish Brian as a mainstream solo singer.
-I don’t know anything of his career as a musician during the 80’s and 90’s.
+I don’t know anything of his career as a musician during the 80’s and 90’s other than that he lived and worked as a songwriter for a while in Los Angeles.
 He eventually went to live in Twickenham, Middlesex working as a mental health worker for the Mind organisation in their Richmond branch.
 At the same time he continued to perform as a guitarist and vocalist in the area, playing in pubs, clubs and at events, either on his own or with a band called Blue Religion.

 After a spell in hospital in Newcastle, Brian Short died in September 2014.